BitQCode-Capital/Crisis-Response-Manual/README.md

 # Crisis-Response-Manual

-Centralized SOPs and workflows for emergency response and escalation.

-### Standard Operating Procedures for Extreme Events and Disruptions

 This repository contains **Standard Operating Procedures (SOPs)** designed to guide our team in responding to **all types of extreme events and operational disruptions** within our crypto algorithmic trading operations.
-Our goal is to **ensure resilience, minimize downtime, and protect capital** during any incident that impacts trading performance, system integrity, or exchange connectivity.

 ---